nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

  4. epics: a carriage return seperated list of the abbreviated file names of Epics associated with this Use Case (i.e. `EPIC-#`).
  5. tags: a carriage return seperated list of relevant 1 - 2 word descriptions
  6. Scientific Objective: A long form description of moderatly detailed scientific question.
 It should be domain and subject specific, but should not reference a specific user or any specific tools for answering the question.

-The sub-section of the file containing the title, blurb and tags should be bounded by `---`
+ 7. YAML front matter block: The YAML sub-section of the file containing the title, blurb and tags should be bounded by `---`

 Example: